 The Alps are a high mountain area which started to lift in the late Tertiary, 10 Million years ago.
 This lift happened in distinct uplifts with longer periods of relaxation.
 At the beginning of the Pleistocene, 1.5 Million years ago, the Alps were already formed.

-The rocks of the Alps were deposited in the last 200 Million years in the alpine geosyncline This syncline consisted of severeal parts.
-The northern limestone Alps consist of limestone from one of those parts, called Kalkalpen-Trog.
+The rocks of the Alps were deposited in the last 200 Million years in the alpine geosyncline This syncline consisted of several parts.
+The northern limestone Alps consist of limestone from one of those parts, called Kalkalpen-Trog (Limestone Alps Basin).

 The German part of the Alps is separated into three parts:

-For speleology in the northern limestone Alps, the climate is of greate importance.
+For speleology in the northern limestone Alps, the climate is of great importance.
 While caves in Germany generally have a temperature between 8 °C and 10 °C, the alpine caves have a much lower temperature, depending on the height above sea level.
 Cave temperature is generally the long time average temperature of the outside.
 The low temperatures make it unlikely the caves developed at their current elevation, or at least they developed during an era when the climate was much warmer.